 E-on, formerly Powergen, is a major domestic and commercial energy supplier.
 They are one of the “Big Six” gas and electricity providers in the UK.
 They currently provide energy to around 9 million people in the United Kingdom.
 They offer customers great help when it comes to improving the efficiency of their homes.

 British Gas is one of the “Big Six” energy providers in the UK.
-They were previously a nationalised company, but became private during Margaret Thatcher’s time in government.
+They were previously a nationalised public utility, but were privatised in 1986.
 They currently provide gas and electricity to 6 million people across the UK.
 There business currently covers over half the domestic gas market in this country.

 Npower currently provide gas and electricity to over 7 million customers in the UK.
 They produce a large amount of their own energy, with gas and coal stations across the country.
 Npower have received praise for its “one per cent” policy, which sees them reinvest 1% of their profits back into UK.